Knowledge Test Class A #2

 Improved gas mileage.
 The weight of cargo in a vehicle needs to be balanced appropriately so that it does not interfere with the vehicle's safe handling.
 For example, if cargo is placed too far to the rear of a vehicle, the front axle will be under-weighted and the front wheels may not have enough traction for the driver to steer safely.

-2025 Oregon | Frequently Asked Questions
+2026 Oregon | Frequently Asked Questions

-To secure a CDL Doubles/Triples endorsement in Oregon, you must first hold a valid Oregon CDL.
-Next, study the Oregon CDL manual's sections on doubles/triples.
-After preparation, schedule and pass the written knowledge test at your local DMV.
-Once passed, the endorsement will be added to your CDL.
-Remember, specific training may be required by your employer.
+To acquire a CDL Passenger endorsement in Oregon, you must first have a valid Oregon CDL.
+Next, study the passenger endorsement section in the Oregon CDL manual.
+Then, pass the written passenger endorsement test at your local DMV.
+You'll also need to pass a road skills test in the vehicle type you plan to drive.

 Wait, before you go